 According to Wikipedia, along with the name “Chinese Whispers”, “…it is also known under various other names depending on locality, such as Russian scandal, whisper down the lane, broken telephone, operator, grapevine, gossip, don’t drink the milk, secret message, the messenger game, and pass the message among others.
 In France, it is called téléphone arabe (Arabic telephone) or – more politically correct –téléphone sans fil (wireless telephone).
 In Malaysia, this game is commonly referred to as telefon rosak, which translates to broken telephone.”

 What do you call the Telephone Game in your country?

 Photo: Two Girls, Tigray (Ethiopia) by Rod Waddington from Kergunyah, Australia, cc.

 This article was posted on Monday, October 2nd, 2017 at 6:41 pm and is filed under Canada, Countries & Cultures, France, Games Around the World, Malaysia, Mama Lisa, Telephone Game, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The Telephone Game”